Software-on-Wheels revolution will determine Mobility’s future by 2030

 The next-generation autonomous vehicle needs to integrate new, diverse technologies and complex logical operations; i.e. high-definition displays, advanced gateways, higher bandwidth; data fusion, full object detection, environmental modelling etc; and to leverage large amounts of generated data that require increased computing processing power.

-In addition, the hardware architecture has to support advanced software functionality and upgradability; the latter is crucial in order to ensure that autonomous driving systems are not outdated and compile with the modern safety and security standards.
+In addition, the hardware architecture has to support advanced software functionality and upgradability; the latter is crucial to ensure that autonomous driving systems are not outdated and compile with modern safety and security standards.

 From a large number of “one-function per ECU” to a more “centralized architecture” approach